Tony Martin (professor): Lefkowitz controversy, Wellesley course controversy, and lawsuit

 One of Lefkowitz's responses to this controversy was an article in the September/October 1993 issue of Measure, the journal of the University Centers for Rational Alternatives in Columbia University.
-In this article, Lefkowitz made several allegations which Martin deemed libellous.
+In this article, Lefkowitz made several allegations that Martin deemed libellous.
 For instance, she alleged that during the October 1991 incident discussed above, Martin had called a student "a white, fucking bitch" and that "the young woman fell down as a result of his onslaught, and Martin bent over to continue his rage at her."
 Martin initiated a libel suit.

 Martin had already sued several undergraduates for libel, as well as Wellesley College itself.

-The dean of Wellesley College, Nancy Kolodny, declined to pay Lefkowitz's court costs.
-She reportedly said to Lefkowitz: "It's your problem.
+The dean of Wellesley College, Nancy Kolodny, declined to pay Lefkowitz's court costs, reportedly saying to Lefkowitz: "It's your problem.
 The college can't help you."
 In the end, the Anti-Defamation League provided for Lefkowitz's defense.
 Three other national Jewish organizations, the American Jewish Committee, the American Jewish Congress and the Jewish Council for Public Affairs, provided assistance.
 The case went through six years of appeals and counter-appeals, and was finally dismissed.

 As the campus controversy wound down, Martin published a book telling his side of the story: The Jewish Onslaught: Despatches from the Wellesley Battlefront (1993).
 (See section below.)
 Lefkowitz published her own views three years later in the book Not Out of Africa (Basic Books, 1996).
 In 2008 she published another book, History Lesson: A Race Odyssey, giving her version of the story of the lawsuit and the controversy with Martin.